Skip to content

 python -m emule_workspace test live-e2e --profile cpu-heavy --fail-fast

-python -m emule_workspace test live-e2e --suite live-process-monitor --fail-fast
+python -m emule_workspace test live-e2e --profile installer-controller-surface-soak --fail-fast

 The real monitor launches the operator-owned live-wire profile for at least 30 minutes and records CPU, memory, handle, REST counter, and delayed spike-dump evidence without committing local paths or titles.